 Note: This does not include the impact of rising interest rates on our interest expense.
 We have ~\$1.7B of variable rate debt.
-Each 25 bps increase in short-term rates will increase our annual interest expense by ~\$4M.
-Assumes 50% upside from rising rates on ~\$30B in total cash sweep balances.
+Each 25 bps increase in short-term rates will increase our annual interest expense by ~\$4M..

-^{}Assumes 50% upside from rising rates on ~\$26B in total cash sweep balances.
-This excluded ~\$4B in money market account balances which are assumed to have achieved max yield in two rate hikes.
+Assumes 50% upside from rising rates on ~\$25B in total cash sweep balances.
+This excluded ~\$3B in money market account balances which are assumed to have achieved max yield.
 Money Market Account Cash Balances represents advisors' clients' account balances in money market fund providers at the end of the reporting period.
 These assets are included in Total Brokerage and Advisory Assets.